s5546/logParser/README.md

 	Accepts absolute paths when there's an equals between the -l and the path

-- Some directories are added, regardless of if they have any matches
+- All files parsed are listed in output, regardless of if they match any keywords

 - Depending on how they're made, Zip Bombs can occasionally put the program in an infinite loop of extracting the same few zips